anhinga/2020-notes/attention-based-models/matrix-mult-machines.md

 I consider the rewrite of DMMs in a form emphasizing duality between network matrix and another matrix which is a vector of vector data.

-This is a very interesting exercise, and, in particular, I have been working with machines which compose a bilinear operation of matrix multiplication and a general operation of generating a pair of matrices to be multiplied.
+This is a very interesting exercise, and, in particular, I have been working with machines which compose a _bilinear operation of matrix multiplication_ and a general operation of generating a pair of matrices to be multiplied afterwards.

 ---